torchbox/kdtool/README.md

 ### Undeploying

-Specify `-U` / `--undeploy` to delete all the resources that would have been created if the command was invoked without this option.
-When undeploying an application, you should specify the same options you did when creating it, such as `--hostname`, `--database`, `--volume`, etc., so that kdtool knows what to delete.
+Use `kdtool undeploy <name>` to delete a deployment.
+This will list the resource(s) that will be deleted and prompt for confirmation.

+To avoid the confirmation prompt, use `undeploy -f`.

+To delete all resources associated with the deployment, such as ingresses, databases and volumes, use `undeploy -A`.
+The list of resources to delete is taken from an annotation added to the deployment at creation time, so you don't need to tell kdtool what to delete.

+Older versions supported a different undeploy command, `kdtool deploy --undeploy`.
+This is obsolete and should not be used.

 ### Application options